Skip to main content

 The proposed DNR timber sale named “Parched” will log approximately 192 acres near the Elwha River and Little River.

-Parched is planned to be approved by the Board of Natural Resources as soon as Nov 5th, 2024.
+The “Parched” timber sale was approved by the Board of Natural Resources Nov 5th, 2024.
 The Board of Natural Resources and DNR can cancel this sale and save this forest.
 Please tell the Board of Natural Resources and DNR to cancel this sale NOW.
 Click here to send a pre-written email.

 Parched